sriram-d/msgraph-training-webhooks-customdata-insights/Lab.md

 - `Microsoft.Graph`
 - `Microsoft.Identity.Client`

+>Note: Please select version 1.1.4-preview0002 of the Microsoft.Identity.Client.

 **Right-click** the References node in the project and choose **Add Reference**. **Add** a reference for `System.Configuration`.